risc0/risc0-rust-examples/digital-signature/README.md

 sign messages.
 Their identity is simply the SHA-256d hash of their passphrase.

 In our scheme, we would send the message, the commitment (message and identity), and the receipt.
-The allows the recipient to know that we have the passphrase (authenticity) and used it to sign the message in question (integrity).
+This allows the recipient to know that we have the passphrase (authenticity) and used it to sign the message in question (integrity).